warmans/prometheus-aggregate-exporter/README.md

-`Aggregate Exporter
+Aggregate Exporter
 ============================

-Aggregates many exporters to a single page to reduce number of exposed endpoints.
+Aggregates many exporters to a single endpoint to reduce number of exposed endpoints.

 __NOTE__

-This doesn't actually aggregate metrics (as in it doesn't sum them up etc.) and is possibly quite badly named.
-As a result each target has it's metrics tagged with a label so that they are not duplicated in the aggregate view.
-This can be modified
+This doesn't actually aggregate metrics (as in it doesn't sum them up etc.).
+As a result each target has its metrics tagged with a label so that they are not duplicated in the aggregate view.

 ### Options